 Caviar has benefits for the hair, scalp, and skin both from consuming it and using products that contain it.
 "Caviar is not just a snack for the rich and famous," Collins jokes.
 While there could be benefits from applying caviar directly to the hair and scalp, neither expert recommends this due to the high cost of caviar and the proven results of products that are infused with it at a much lower price point.

-- Eating caviar: "Caviar when eaten contains loads of protein, vitamins, antioxidants, and omega fatty acids, all of which nourish the skin and hair," Collins explains.
+- Nourish hair from the inside out: "Caviar when eaten contains loads of protein, vitamins, antioxidants, and omega fatty acids, all of which nourish the skin and hair," Collins explains.
 This is a tough and expensive product to find, though, so she recommends using products with caviar in them over attempting to gain the benefits this way.